 Stay Away From Ohio's Most Haunted Street After Dark Or You May Be Sorry

+Haunted streets are interesting.
+During the day, they’re seemingly normal—maybe even picturesque if they’re surrounded by scenery.
+But after nightfall, a different story emerges.
 Ohio is full of haunted streets that have become the centerpieces of local legends, but there’s one in central Ohio that’s probably the creepiest.
-Within a unique geographical niche in north Columbus winds Walhalla Road, where it is said that at night passerby are haunted by a man who killed his wife and children before committing suicide beneath the road’s bridge.
-The legends of this infamous road may vary – but the hauntings remain.
+Within a unique geographical niche in north Columbus winds Walhalla Road, where it is said that, at night, passersby are haunted by a man who killed his wife and children before committing suicide beneath the road’s bridge.
+The legends of the infamous Walhalla Road in Columbus Ohio may vary – but the hauntings remain.